AI Automation/Legal

 A 12-attorney firm handling residential closings tried to automate their intake process for 50 PDF packages a day.
 They hired a freelancer who built a Python script using a free OCR library.
 The script failed silently on 30% of scanned documents, which were then lost.
 They discovered the missing files two weeks later, nearly missing a critical closing deadline because the system had no logging or error handling.

-The system does not automatically approve anything.
-The FastAPI service generates a summary report highlighting the flagged clauses with a side-by-side comparison against your standard language.
-This report is delivered to the reviewing attorney through a secure web portal built with Vercel.
-The attorney makes the final decision, and their approval is logged, providing a complete audit trail.
-This human-in-the-loop review takes under 90 seconds.
+The system would not automate approvals.
+Instead, the FastAPI service would generate a detailed summary report, highlighting any flagged clauses with side-by-side comparisons against your firm's standard language.
+This report would be presented to a reviewing attorney through a secure web portal, which could be built using Vercel.
+The attorney would then make the final decision, with their approval logged to create a complete audit trail.
+The aim is to significantly reduce the time required for manual review.

 An in-house hire takes 3 months to onboard before writing a single line of production code.
 We start building in week one.